Removal procedure

 8. Unscrew the side bolts (3) securing the main bearing cap.

-Attention!
-The main bearing cap outer bolts are dynamically tightened during reassembly and must be replaced before reassembly.
-The outer main bearing cap bolts, which will not be replaced, cannot be tightened to the correct clamping torque, which can cause severe engine damage.
+Caution!
+The outer main bearing cap mounting bolts are tightened with dynamic deformation during assembly and must be replaced before reassembly.
+The outer main bearing cap mounting bolts that are not replaced cannot be tightened to the correct clamping torque, which may cause serious engine damage.

-9. Loosen the outer bolts (1) securing the main bearing cap.
+9. Remove the outer bolts (1) securing the main bearing cap.

-10. Loosen the inner bolts (2) securing the main bearing cap.
+10. Remove the inner bolts (2) securing the main bearing cap.

-11. Loosen nuts (1) crankshaft main bearing cap puller, tool no. J-41818 (2), to separate the beveled taper bushings.
-Insert the bushings into the holes for the internal bolts of the cover (3) front main bearing.
+11. Loosen the nuts (1) of the crankshaft main bearing cap puller, Tool No. J-41818 (2), to separate the tapered bushings with chamfered edges.
+Insert the bushings into the inner bolt holes of the front main bearing cap (3).

 14. Repeat steps 9 through 13 for the remaining main bearing caps.

-15. Remove the crankshaft (1) from cylinder block (2), lifting evenly to avoid pinching the main thrust bearing.
+15. Remove the crankshaft (1) from the cylinder block (2), lifting it evenly to avoid pinching by the main thrust bearing.

 16. Move the crankshaft to a safe location.

-17. Remove pin if necessary (1) crankshaft sprocket drive from crankshaft (2).
+17. If necessary, remove the crankshaft sprocket drive pin (1) from the crankshaft (2).

-1. Install a dial indicator on the front end of the crankshaft.
+1. Install a dial indicator on the end of the front of the crankshaft.

-2. Gently move the crankshaft lever towards the front and rear of the cylinder block while observing the movement of the dial indicator.
+2. Gently push the crankshaft towards the front and rear of the cylinder block with the lever, while observing the movement of the dial indicator.

-3. The axial play of the crankshaft must not exceed the specifications.
+3. The axial clearance of the crankshaft must not exceed the technical specifications.

-4. If specifications are exceeded, check thrust bearing OD and crankshaft thrust wall for wear and/or excessive wear.
-Compare the values with the specifications.
+4. If specifications are exceeded, inspect the thrust bearing outside diameter and crankshaft thrust wall for wear and/or excessive wear.
+Compare values with specifications.

-5. If necessary, replace the thrust bearing or crankshaft.
+5. Replace the thrust bearing or crankshaft if necessary.

-1. Prepare a piece of cardboard or something similar numbered 1 to 4 to identify the bearings.
+1. Prepare a piece of cardboard or something similar with numbers 1 through 4 to mark the bearings.

-Note: The main bearing journals are numbered from the front of the engine.
+Note: Main bearing journals are numbered from the front of the engine.

 2. Remove the upper halves of the crankshaft bearings from the cylinder block.
-Note the position of the thrust bearing (1) on the neck number 3 (2).
+Note the position of the thrust bearing (1) on journal No.3 (2).

-3. Lay the upper halves of the crankshaft bearings on the cardboard in their respective positions.
+3. Place the top halves of the crankshaft bearings on the cardboard in the appropriate locations.

-4. Remove the bottom halves (2) crankshaft bearings with caps (1) main bearings.
+4. Remove the lower halves (2) of the crankshaft bearings from the main bearing caps (1).

-5. Lay the lower halves of the crankshaft bearings on the cardboard in their respective positions.
+5. Place the lower halves of the crankshaft bearings on the cardboard in the appropriate locations.

 Cleaning and checking